 The right small business POS system is key for this.
-With integrations to software like Quickbooks Online, your business can keep all ordering, payments, expenditures, and revenue organized and consolidated.
+With integrations to software like Quickbooks Online, your business can keep all ordering, payments, expenditures, revenue, and business taxes organized and consolidated.
 This will make your year-end task so much easier.

 2. Don’t forget to pay yourself